dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 In the constructor, you define the component's initial state.
 This state will be used in the `render()` method to show the data contained in its `bookList` property as an HTML unordered list.
 Such data will be retrieved after the component is mounted on the DOM (`componentDidMount`) by calling the `/api/books` via `fetch()`.

-We also notice the import of `Home.css` stylesheet.
-Importing a CSS file into a JavaScript module may seem a bit strange, since we just expect JavaScript code.
+Also, notice the import of `Home.css` stylesheet.
+Importing a CSS file into a JavaScript module may seem a bit strange, since you are dealing with JavaScript code most of the time.
 However, thanks to the development environment provided by `create-react-app`, you can use the same syntax even for CSS files.
-This allows you to use inside our React component, classes and other rules defined in a CSS file, keeping component specific styles close to the component definition itself.
-In our case we defined a few CSS rules that handles the presentation of the list of books, as shown below:
+This allows you to use, inside your React component, classes and other rules defined in a CSS file.
+This helps keeping component specific styles close to the component definition itself.

+To define this CSS rules, create the `Home.css` file the `./src/` directory with the following code:

 ```css
 ul {